modulero/cruddy-tests/README.md

 ## Usage

-After you've installed the package and you've optionally overwritten the values in the config-file working with this package will be a breeze.
+After you've installed the package and optionally overwritten the values in the config-file, working with this package will be a breeze.

-The only thing you need to do is calling the artisan command
+The only thing you need to do is call the artisan command:

 ```bash
 php artisan make:cruddy-tests Foo
 ```

-This will create a folder in the Tests\Feature namespace with the name Foo.
-In this folder files will be created based on the resource abilities in your config settings.
+This will create a folder in the Tests\Feature namespace with the name `Foo`.
+In this folder files will be created based on the resource abilities in your config.
 With the default config it will create these files:

 + ViewAnyFooTest
 + ViewFooTest